 “I can, but I don’t feel that it is important, I believe that we should by the young bull and not the cow,” said the young man.

-“Well we can buy two cows for the price of the bull, we can have milk and we can breed the cows”
+“Well we can buy tan cows for the price of the bull, we can have milk and we can breed the cows”

 The couple stared at him.
-He smiled “If you don’t mind me saying, you my young lady, see only the short and not the tall.
+He smiled “If you don’t mind me saying, you my good woman, see only the short and not the tall.
 And you my good man, you see only the large and miss the small” said the old man laughing.